observablehq/plot/README.md

 * **x** - the horizontal position of the line; bound to the *x* scale
 * **y** - the vertical position of the line; bound to the *y* scale

-In addition to the [standard mark channels](#marks), the following optional channels are supported:
+In addition to the [standard mark options](#marks), the following optional channels are supported:

 * **z** - a categorical value to group data into series

 TODO Describe the defaults for fill, stroke, and z.
 Describe how varying color and opacity within a series is not recommended.

-TODO Describe how missing or invalid data is handled.
+TODO Describe how missing or invalid data is handled (broken lines).

-In addition to the [standard style options](#marks), the line mark supports the [standard curve options](#curves) to control interpolation between points.
+The line mark supports [curve options](#curves) to control interpolation between points.

 #### Plot.line(*data*, *options*)